joao-dev1/luse-cmd/README.md

  if(me === false){

-   return('Just wait for truths around here my friend!');
+   return('Wait only for truths around here my friend!!');
  }else{
    return(
      {